junglok/tem-docs/docs/cryoSPARC.rst

     :scale: 45 %
     :align: center

+|

 .. note::
-   For details on user interface and usages of cryoSPARC, refer to cryoSPARC's official document. https://cryosparc.com/docs/reference/general
+   For details on user interface and usages of CryoSPARC, refer to CryoSPARC's official document. https://cryosparc.com/docs/reference/general